SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 ### Protection rule in Git for main branch
 - In Settings ---> Branches --> Add branch protection rule here, we have many rules but we choose according to the project, as of now we are selecting just two among them as a minimum protection to the main branch.
+- We have another option in protection rule that is "Require linear history", then we can only use "rebase" option nor git merge and commit or squash options.
 - One is "Pull request" and another one is "Require approvals" should be morethan 1
 - And also "Dismiss stale pull request approvals when new commits are pushed" nothing but if once pull request is approved by reviewers, again who commits to the feature branch, it automatically will be unapproved.